Antitrust Compliance Training

 Antitrust or Anti-Competition is the name given to laws and regulations that ensure healthy competition among businesses in the open market.
 In the US, it’s known as Antitrust, but in other jurisdictions, such as in the UK and in Europe, it’s known as Competition law.

 Competition helps to keep prices down, provides more choice for the consumer, and produces higher quality products and services.
 It also leads to greater innovation.

-Interactive Services’ Antitrust Compliance Training course will help you fulfill your legal and ethical responsibility to guard against breaches of antitrust and competition laws.
+Interactive Services’ Anti-Competition Compliance Training course will help you fulfill your legal and ethical responsibility to guard against breaches of antitrust and competition laws.

 What Is Antitrust?

 Video: Antitrust and competition laws and regulations ensure healthy competition in the open market.

 Key Learning: Under no circumstances should you share official company or market-sensitive information with competitors.